 A typical VAPT interviewer will not ask specific questions regarding the functioning of any tool, but would rather be more interested in understanding the general problem solving approach of the candidate.

-Following is a list of questions usually asked for VAPT interviews:
+Following is a list of questions frequently asked in VAPT interviews:

 1. Please explain cross site scripting.